 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed concerns regarding therapist-client confidentiality in regards to the risk of a school shooting incident.
+In the last section, we discussed concerns regarding therapist-client confidentiality in regards to the risk of a school shooting incident.
 We also discussed the six step Action technique for fact based risk inquiry regarding confidentiality ethics.
 These six steps are attitudes that support or facilitate violence, capacity, thresholds crossed, intent, other’s reactions, and non-compliance with risk reduction interventions.

-On this track, we will discuss the first five of nine current explanations of school shootings, and how these theories hold up under professional scrutiny.
-These first five explanations of school shootings are: mental illness, ‘he just snapped’, family problems, bullying, and peer support.
+In this section, we will discuss the first five of nine current explanations of school shootings, and how these theories hold up under professional scrutiny.
+These first five explanations of school shootings are mental illness, "he just snapped", family problems, bullying, and peer support.

 With the increase in school shootings in the past decade, academics, government groups, and think tank researchers have tried to account for the patterns observable among school shootings.
 Perhaps more than a dozen explanations have emerged in this process.
 However, I feel that it is important to carefully analyze possible explanations from these sources, and identify where these possible explanations may fall short.

-First Five Explanations of School Shootings (#6 - #9 on the Next Track)
+First Five Explanations of School Shootings (#6 - #9 on the Next Section)

 One case study that illustrates the complex nature of mental illness as a causal factor is the case of Michael Carneal.
 In 1997, Michael, then 14, shot several students at Heath High School in Kentucky.
 Michael had no known history of mental illness before the shooting.
 However, after the shooting, a family history of mental illness was discovered.

 When Michael was evaluated by forensic psychiatrists, they reported he was able to understand the consequences of his actions, but had nevertheless been mentally ill at the time of the shooting.
 Michael went on to develop full-blown schizophrenia while in prison, which needed to be managed with medication.